matheusfba/trips-data-ingestion/README.md

 For the cloud architecture, I decided to use AWS because I am more familiar with this provider.

-In order to achieve scalability and attend the requirement of use a REST API, this solution starts with the user making a POST to the API Gateway sending the CSV file to be processed.
-This API will call a AWS Lambda Function which will convert this CSV file to a JSON format and send to a Kinesis Data Firehose, that will deliver this data in an S3 bucket with parquet format.
-To query this data with a relational database, a Amazon Redshift will be created with an EXTERNAL TABLE, mapping to the S3 path with the parquet files.
-With the feature 'Redshift Spectrum', users can perform SQL queries on data stored S3 buckets.
+In order to achieve scalability and meet the requirement of using a REST API, this solution starts with the user making a POST to the API Gateway and sending the CSV file to be processed.
+This API will call an AWS Lambda Function which will convert this CSV file to a JSON format and send it to a Kinesis Data Firehose, that will deliver this data in an S3 bucket with parquet format.
+To query this data with a relational database, an Amazon Redshift will be created with an EXTERNAL TABLE, mapping to the S3 path with the parquet files.
+With the feature 'Redshift Spectrum', users can perform SQL queries on data stored in S3 buckets.

-The tool that made the scalability possible is the Kinesis Firehose, which is a serverless tool and can scale up easily.
+The tool that made scalability possible is the Kinesis Firehose, which is a serverless tool and can scale up easily.
 According to [AWS documentation](https://www.amazonaws.cn/en/kinesis/data-firehose/features/):
->Amazon Kinesis Data Firehose is the easiest way capture, transform, and load streaming data into data stores and analytics tools.
+>Amazon Kinesis Data Firehose is the easiest way to capture, transform, and load streaming data into data stores and analytics tools.
 Kinesis Data Firehose is a fully managed service that makes it easy to capture, transform, and load massive volumes of streaming data from hundreds of thousands of sources into Amazon S3, Amazon Redshift...

 >Scales elastically
 >Based on your ingestion pattern, Kinesis Data Firehose service might proactively increase the limits when excessive throttling is observed on your delivery stream.

-It's possible to Firehose send the data directly to Redshift.
-But I decided to send to S3 because this make possible for the user to query this data also using AWS Athena.
+It's possible for Firehose to send the data directly to Redshift.
+But I decided to send it to S3 because this makes it possible for the user to query this data also using AWS Athena.

-To create the whole infrastructure, I would use Terraform, an infrastrucure as code (IaC) tool that facilitates provisioning and managing infrastructure on-prem and in the cloud.
+To create the whole infrastructure, I would use Terraform, an infrastructure as code (IaC) tool that facilitates the provisioning and managing infrastructure on-prem and in the cloud.

 [⬆ Back to top](#trips-data-ingestion-challenge)<br>